Nature photography as art

 Recorded in the Seychelles, Coco de Mer palm trees, the black-and-white photos in particular give the impression of a hall supported by columns, as in architectural photography.

-The long-term goal is an exhibition of the best work in the Museum of Modern Art in New York.
+The long-term goal is an exhibition of the best work at the Museum of Modern Art in New York.

 All recordings are made with a large-format camera, mostly with a large-format panorama camera from Gilde.
 You can see how Markus Bollen works with it in a short video: